USDepartmentofLabor/Quarry/index.md

 				</div>
 			</div>
 			<img src="img/quarry_manual/list-of-user-roles.jpg" alt="List of user roles, which a person can view, update, or delete" />
-			<p>You can create roles in the Account Manager menu.
+			<p>You can create roles in the <strong>Account Manager</strong> menu.
 A role must be assigned at least one permission during its creation.
 The table below describes the required role parameters.</p>
 			<div class="dsktp_tbl">
 				<table summary="List of User Roles, which a person can view, update, or delete">
 					<caption>List of User Roles</caption>